Roger Ebert's top 10 documentaries of 2009 - "I've never seen anything like it."

-Awards for Must Read After My Death: International Grand Prix at FID Marseille, Golden Magnolia at Shanghai TV fest, Odissea Prize for 1st Doc at DocLisboa, Gala opening film at FATP Brussels, Audience Award and Special Mention in Florence, Special Mention in Pamplona
+Awards for Must Read After My Death: International Grand Prix at FID Marseille, Golden Magnolia at Shanghai TV Fest, Odissea Prize for 1st Doc at DocLisboa, Gala Opening Film at FATP Brussels, Audience Award and Special Mention in Florence, Special Mention in Pamplona

-Filmmaker Morgan Dews was very close to his grandmother Allis, but it wasn’t until after her death in 2001 that he became aware of an astounding archive she’d amassed throughout the 1960s.
+Filmmaker Morgan Dews was close to his grandmother Allis, but it wasn’t until after her death in 2001 that he became aware of an astounding archive she’d amassed throughout the 1960s.
 Filled with startlingly intimate and candid audio recordings detailing her family’s increasingly turbulent lives, the collection also contained hundreds of silent home movies, photographs and written journals.
 Using only these found materials, Dews has fashioned a searing family portrait that affords fly-on-the-wall access to one family’s struggles amid an America on the verge of dramatic transformation.

-Written, produced, directed and edited by Morgan Dews.
+Written, produced, directed, and edited by Morgan Dews.

 Mostly hidden away in his New York apartment, armed with his hard-drives, Morgan emerged when Must Read After My Death began to look better than terrible.
 Soliciting help from his friends MRAMD came into its own.